rust-lang/rfcs/text/0000-target-tier-policy.md

 In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 2 CI-related requirements.
-This review and approval may take place in a PR adding the target to CI.
+This review and approval may take place in a PR adding the target to CI, or simply by an infrastructure team member reporting the outcome of a team discussion.

 - A tier 2 target must have value to people other than its maintainers.
 - Any new tier 2 target must have a designated team of developers (the "target